buildcharts/buildcharts/docs/build.yml.md

 The metadata version. `latest` is accepted.

 ### `variables`
-A list of globa variables exposed to pipeline execution.
+A list of global variables exposed to pipeline execution.
 Each item may be just the variable name or `NAME=value` to provide a default.

 ```
 variables: